Bombardier cutting 2,500 jobs as business jet demand falls due to pandemic

 MONTREAL — Bombardier Inc. will cut 2,500 workers from its plane-making division as demand for the company's main source of income — private jets — falls amid a recession and feeble travel demand.

-Poised to start this month and continue throughout 2020, the cuts will see 1,500 layoffs in Quebec and 400 in Ontario, as well as 500 in Mexico, 40 in the United States and about 60 outside North America, according to a Bombardier spokesman.
+The cuts will see 1,500 layoffs in Quebec and 400 in Ontario, as well as 500 in Mexico, 40 in the United States and about 60 outside North America, according to a Bombardier spokesman.
+Half of the cuts will be completed by the end of the month, with the second half occurring throughout 2020.

 The announcement Friday comes less than three months after Eric Martel took over as CEO from Alain Bellemare, under whose watch the plane-and-train maker moved to sell its commercial aircraft and rail divisions to prop up a balance sheet weighed down with billions in debt.